 The status tags start to fall off… as the person renovates their ego-personality to accommodate the new desires that Rahu pushes up into consciousness.

 Basic stability is ensured by daily meditation = staying in the middle.
 In meditation, all the intense psychic interference patterns * generated by Rahu wildly pushing desires up into the consciousness * can be smoothed out for a little temporary stability.

 But you can see how the Rahu-Ketu emergence of desire combined with the equal and opposite force of severe self-doubt could be really traumatic for a teenager ... that Rahu-Ketu return age 18-19 is usually a considerable social challenge.
 It's the year many young adults venture into independent living, start college or get that apartment etc. Desires run very strong and it's definitely hard for the more stable older adults to"read" their risk-taking young adult clearly at all!

 We both know your female friend who is also having a samchara Rahu-Ketu event Oct 2003-May 2005.
 Her results will be different than yours, although the theme of strong desires rising to the surface will be strong for both of you.
 Note that her Rahu-Ketu positions are reversed in her rashi and navamsha charts, indicating her exceptional psychic gifts.
 She is remarkably sensitive.

 No doubt her wealth has been built in part through her powerful intuition that gives her superior timing in all matters social and financial.
-She will enjoy her Rahu-Ketu return because she'll use her intuition to take another step up in prosperity, getting more of what she wants through more fabulous timing.
+She may enjoy her Rahu-Ketu return because she'll use her intuition to take another step up in prosperity, getting more of what she wants through more fabulous timing.

 Just because you are both experiencing strong nodal transits does not mean you will be hurtful to each other.
 Ideally, you can inspire each other with higher and higher permission levels - the freedom to change!